 Concord is a very small village located in the state of Michigan.
-With a population of 1,092 people and two associated neighborhoods, Concord is the 466th largest community in Michigan.
-Concord has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 1,084 people and two associated neighborhoods, Concord is the 466th largest community in Michigan.
+Concord has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Telecommuters are a relatively large percentage of the workforce: 10.42% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.